-Very recently, \citet{Vasiliev-Belokurov2020} presented $N$-body models with no initial rotation, which yet formed an elongated structure that resembles a bar.
-The authors argue that the lower concentration used in their models allowed tidal forces to perturb the system as to form a bar-like structure.
-While the morphology could be reproduced in such way, the authors found that the resulting dwarf would be tidally disrupted in its totality.
+Very recently, \citet{Vasiliev-Belokurov2020} presented an $N$-body model that, despite not having initial rotation, formed an elongated structure that resembles a bar.
+The authors argued that the lower concentration used in their models allowed tidal forces to perturb the system to form a bar-like structure.
+While the morphology could be reproduced in a such way, the authors found that the resulting dwarf would be tidally disrupted in its totality.
 Our results, on the other hand, show that Sgr conserves a small inner core that is not expanding, supporting a scenario in which the inner regions of the galaxy might survive this last pericenter passage.
-This is also the case for the rotating model, which was the best at reproducing the configuration predicted by the ML models, and whose inner core remains tidally bound at least until the next pericenter passage \citep[see Figure 6 of][]{Lokas2010}.
+This is also the case for the rotating model, which was the best at reproducing the configuration predicted by the ML models and whose inner core remains tidally bound at least until the next pericenter passage \citep[see Figure 6 of][]{Lokas2010}.
 Therefore, we do not confirm the complete disruption of the Sgr after its recent pericenter passage.

-Differences in the evolution of our $N$-body model from that of \citet{Vasiliev-Belokurov2020} are to be expected given the differences in how models were compared to observations: models in \citet{Vasiliev-Belokurov2020} were fitted directly to Sgr's observables projected in the sky, whereas in this work a small set of models were compared to 6-dimensional predictions from ML.
+Differences in the evolution of our $N$-body model from that of \citet{Vasiliev-Belokurov2020} are to be expected given the differences in how models were compared to observations; models in \citet{Vasiliev-Belokurov2020} were fitted directly to Sgr's observables projected on the sky, whereas in this work, a small set of models were compared to 6D predictions from ML.
 We also note the qualitative, ``by-eye'' nature of the model selection in both cases, which may weight the various observables differently in each case.
-The fact that in our model Sgr's inner regions remain tidally bound after this pericenter passage might indicate that some adjustments should be made to \citet{Vasiliev-Belokurov2020} model's central initial conditions.
-But given our own observational errors and model degeneracies, we do not make any strong claim about this particular aspect of Sgr evolution.
+The fact that in our model, Sgr's inner regions remain tidally bound after this pericenter passage might indicate that some adjustments should be made to the \citet{Vasiliev-Belokurov2020} model's central initial conditions.
+But, given our own observational errors and model degeneracies, we do not make any strong claim about this particular aspect of Sgr evolution.